-The 38 marine mammal species identified in Table 3-1 are protected by the MMPA, and some are also listed under the ESA.
-The five ESA-listed marine mammal species known to be present year-round or seasonally in the waters of the mid-Atlantic are the sperm whale, North Atlantic right whale (NARW), fin whale, blue whale, and sei whale.
+The 31 marine mammal species identified in Table 3-1 are protected by the MMPA, and some are also listed under the ESA.
+The five ESA-listed marine mammal species that could occur in waters of the New York Bight are the sperm whale, North Atlantic right whale (NARW), fin whale, blue whale, and sei whale.
 The humpback whale, which may occur year-round, was delisted as an endangered species.
 These large whale species are generally migratory and typically do not spend extended periods of time in a localized area.
-The waters of the mid-Atlantic (including the Survey Areas) are primarily used as areas where animals occur seasonally to feed, or as habitat during seasonal movements between the more northward feeding areas and southern hemisphere breeding grounds typically used by some of the large whale species (though some winter breeding areas exist further offshore vs. in the southerly latitudes).
-The mid-sized whale species (minke) and large baleen whales, and the sperm whale are present year-round in the continental shelf and slope waters and may occur in the waters of the Survey Areas though movements will vary with prey availability and other habitat factors.
-The fin and right whales have the greater potential to occur within the Survey Areas; however, the sperm, blue, sei, and humpback whales can also occur.
+The waters off the coast of New York are primarily used as areas where animals occur seasonally to feed, or as habitat during seasonal movements between the more northward feeding areas and southern hemisphere breeding grounds typically used by some of the large whale species (though some winter breeding areas exist further offshore vs. in the southerly latitudes) (BOEM 2016).
+Presence of mid-sized whale species and other large baleen whales in the Survey Area will vary with prey availability and other habitat factors.
+The North Atlantic right whale (NARW) has the greatest potential to occur within the Survey Area; however, sperm, fin, and humpback whales can also occur.

 The following subsections provide additional information on the distribution, habitat use, abundance, and the existing threats to marine mammals with regular, common, and uncommon presence around the Survey Area.
 Species with regular, common, and uncommon presence around the Survey Area include the sperm whale, long-finned pilot whale, harbor porpoise, bottlenose dolphin, short-beaked common dolphin, Atlantic white-sided dolphin, Atlantic spotted dolphin, Risso's dolphin, NARW, fin whale, sei whale, humpback whale, minke whale, harbor seal, and gray seal.
-Of the 38 species included in Table 3-1, 15 species were chosen for further analysis and evaluated for potential take in this Application.
+Of the 31 species included in Table 3-1, 15 species with the greatest potential of occurrence in the Survey Area were selected for further analysis and evaluated for potential take in this Application.
 The 15 species included in the take analysis are described below.